 See Related: Upper vs Lower Antelope Canyon: What is Better?

 5. Chaco Culture National Historical Park

-Chaco Culture National Historical Park is a United States National Historical Park located in northwestern New Mexico.
+Chaco Culture National Historical Park is a United States National Historical Park in northwestern New Mexico.

-The park is home to the ruins of the ancient Puebloan civilization, which was one of the most advanced cultures in North America prior to the arrival of the Europeans.
+The park is home to the ruins of the ancient Puebloan civilization, which was one of the most advanced cultures in North America before the arrival of the Europeans.
 Chaco Culture National Historical Park is a popular tourist destination and is also an important archaeological site.